giis-uniovi/retorch/README.md

 Execute the RETORCH Orchestration tool and generate the script and pipelining code requires to perform a series of configurations into the test suite.
 The first step is to create several folders to store the configurations and place the `docker-compose.yml` in the project repository.
-The resulting directory tree should look like as:
+The resulting tree directory might look like as:
 ```
 .
 ├── src